Introduction to Wearable Technology

 - Controlling smart home devices from your wrist

-- Unlocking computers or phones automatically when nearby
+- Unlocking computers or phones when nearby

-- Syncing health data across multiple platforms
+- Syncing health data across different apps

 - Streaming music to wireless earbuds